 Joseph T. Gleason is the NYSPCC’s Director of Archvies.
 His career includes positions in secondary education and administration, juvenile supervision and counseling law enforcement and child protection.
 Joining The NYSPCC in 1974, he served as Officer-Investigator, Criminal Court Investigator, Family Court Representative, Senior Investigator, Field Supervisor and Training Supervisor before undertaking his present duties.
 Since 1990, his responsibilities have included management of the archival holdings of The NYSPCC, which document the history of the NYSPCC and the origins of child protection.
 During that period, he has responded to more than 500 inquiries, prepared over 350 family history reports and has assisted researchers preparing doctoral dissertations, published articles, videos, text books, biographies, films, and histories of child protection in America.
 Additionally, he oversaw a five-year archival preservation project that included the digitization of all archival materials, the conservation of its bound volumes and hard-copy files, and the preservation and museum-mounting of Mary Ellen’s dress at the time of her rescue.
 An acknowledged expert on the history of The NYSPCC and the origins of child protection, Joe addresses genealogical societies and human services organizations, is consulted by professionals, authored The NYSPCC History Journal, and is a member of the New York Archivists Roundtable of Metropolitan New York.

 Providing oversight for all of The NYSPCC’s clinical activities is Katheryn Lotsos, LCSW, Director of Clinical Services.
 Specializing in treating children who have experienced trauma, Kathy has over twelve years of clinical experience with children and their families in a variety of outpatient settings.
 Kathy oversees the Trauma Recovery Program and the Therapeutic Supervised Visitation Program, the largest supervised visitation program in New York City.
 Kathy also teaches and trains locally and nationally on topics that include parent coaching, supervised visitation, trauma symptoms in children.
-In 2009, Kathy was elected to a seat on the Board of Directors of the National Supervised Visitation Network, where she co-chairs the training committee.
+In 2015, Kathy was elected as the Vice President of the Board of Directors of the National Supervised Visitation Network, where she co-chairs the training committee.
 In December 2010, Kathy received the Emerging Social Work Leader Award from the New York City Chapter of the National Association of Social Workers.
 Kathy earned a Master’s Degree in Social Work from the University of Maryland.

 As the Director of Development and Communications, Cynthia Helton oversees all development initiatives and fundraising activities of The NYSPCC and is responsible for all marketing and agency communications.
 Cynthia has worked in the non-profit sector for almost a decade, at organizations like the Madison Square Boys & Girls Club, ASPCA, and Columbia Law School.
 Prior to her career in non-profit development, Cynthia was a journalist and documentary television producer.
 She received her master’s degree in Journalism from Columbia University Graduate School of Journalism and her undergraduate degrees in Psychology and American Studies from Barnard College, Columbia University.
 She is honored to be a part of The NYSPCC.